 Looking to let the kids loose, get some energy expended and have some fun but need it all to happen indoors?
 Indoor play areas to the rescue!
 Thankfully we have lots of choices for indoor play in Hong Kong because…typhoons, rain, heat and humidity happen.
 We at Playtimes have rounded up the very best places for indoor play in Hong Kong, all tried and tested by our very own brood.

-Kiztopia in Park Central
+Kiztopia in Park Central – Huge Indoor Playground

-Location: Shop G35, Park Central, 9 Tong Tak Street Kowloon, Tseung Kwan O
+Address: Shop G35, Park Central, 9 Tong Tak Street Kowloon, Tseung Kwan O

-Super Sports Park
+Super Sports Park – Indoor Sports Playground

 At 50,000 feet, Super Sports Park is Hong Kong’s largest indoor sports playground – and yes, it’s what used to be Super Park!
-Located No 1 Silver Sea, it boasts a range of facilities including a skateboarding rink, rollerskating rink, trampolines, rock climbing and boxing.
+Located at No 1 Silver Sea, it boasts a range of facilities including a skateboarding rink, rollerskating rink, trampolines, rock climbing and boxing.
 There is also a cafe serving food for when it all gets a bit too much.

 Address: Shop 03-05, Silversea Place, 18 Hoi Fai Road